gabors-data-analysis/gabors-data-analysis.github.io/_pages/practical-teaching.md

 * Cover Ch05 and Ch06, possibly fast.
 Generalization and basic hypothesis testing are necessary for Part 2.
 * You may skip bootstrap (ch05) and final bits of testing (ch06)

+## Phd

+### Phd in Management, year long course

+*I teach the main metrics course in a Phd in management program.
+Diverse student body, 2 semesters, 12x90mins each, has to cover intro and causality (not prediction).
+What shall I keep?
+How to segment into two parts?*

+I would have three types of material
+* Students are expected to know, but maybe some don't.
+Here you go fast and offer some help to those who need to pick up.
+I'd say Ch01-Ch04 make them read the book, focus on case studies.
+* Core basics, students might know, but probably not well.
+Ch05-Ch10/Ch11.
+Here I would take time, target those below median to make sure *everybody* understands what happens in a multivariate regression, how to interpret coefficients, think functional form, uncertainty.
+Take as much time as needed.
+* Follow with 19-22 in much detail.
+This is core causality.
+* To do panel, you'll need time series, so the last bit could be Ch12, 23, 24.
+Depending on time, you can cut pieces.
+* Obviously as it's management program, you shall focus on case studies with an open attitude, ie discussing options and why certain decisions are made what could be the alternative
+* I'd try get them to ch10 in semester 1, maybe not covering some bits.
+In semester 2, I'd start again with ch10 as review and cover all parts including Under the Hood.
+Then go from there.